 07 - Roland GS-500 with BX-13-VX and Roland GR-55 and VG-99

 This clip is a demo of the GS-500 used with a special BX-13-VX that I built specifically for the GS-500.

+The External Synth volume control on the guitar controls the GK Synth volume.
 The Remote switch and the Portamento switch on the guitar work as GK S1 and S2 switches.

 08 - Roland GR-500 GS-500 Performance Piece

 In this demo I use all four sections of the GR/GS-500 independently and together: Bass, Polyensemble, Solo Melody, and Guitar.
 This clip is a demo of the GS-500 used with the GS-500.